swisspost/design-system/.changeset/brown-cows-notice.md

 '@swisspost/design-system-styles': patch
 ---

-Fix cutoff placeholder of file input on Safari.
-Support plural for the button label with multiple attribute.
-Fix padding when the state is valid or invalid.
+Fixed the placeholder for the file upload in Safari.
+It's no longer cut off and pluralisation for the button label with a `multiple` attribute is now supported.
+Also fixed padding when the state is valid or invalid.